 So what are unhealthy fats?

-The saturated and trans fats such as those found in red meats, dairy and processed foods.
+The saturated and trans fats such as those found in red meats, dairy, and processed foods.

 3) Include a Well Balanced Amount of Clean Protein Sources:

 Protein Protein Protein….
-Such a beautiful, powerful macro-nutrient that fuels our bodies for growth, healing and repairing of tissues, making it a key element in tackling inflammation!
+Such a beautiful, powerful macro-nutrient that fuels our bodies for growth, healing, and repairing of tissues, making it a key element in tackling inflammation!

 But just like those fats we are so fond of, it is very important to know the difference between good proteins and bad proteins.
 It is very important to keep in mind the idea that “too much of a good thing can turn into a bad thing.”
-Although protein is essential to healing and repair of the human body, too much of it (especially animal protein) is known to be a leading cause of chronic inflammation.
+Although protein is essential to the healing and repair of the human body, too much of it (especially animal protein) is known to be a leading cause of chronic inflammation.

 There are many different ways in which our bodies react with animal proteins that contribute to chronic inflammation.
-Really it is a topic vast enough to have its own blog post, but I will briefly state here that the main reason animal proteins are linked to inflammation is because they elevate levels of the C-reactive protein in our bodies.
+Really it is a topic vast enough to have its own blog post, but I will briefly state here that the main reason animal proteins are linked to inflammation is that they elevate levels of the C-reactive protein in our bodies.
 In the simplest of terms, the C-reactive protein is a plasma protein produced by our liver when inflammation is suspected.

-Introducing more plant based proteins into your diet is a great way to ensure you are getting all the healthy proteins your body needs, while limiting animal proteins.
+Introducing more plant-based proteins into your diet is a great way to ensure you are getting all the healthy proteins your body needs while limiting animal proteins.
 Sources such as beans, legumes, nuts, seeds, and vegetables are all ideal protein sources.